MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 [!INCLUDE[banner](../includes/banner.md)]

+_**Applies To:** Project Operations for resource/non-stocked based scenarios._

+This article provides information about how to set up financial dimension defaults.

-Dynamics 365 Project Operations uses the [Financial dimensions](/dynamics365/finance/general-ledger/financial-dimensions) framework in Dynamics 365 Finance to provide additional insights on project subledger and general ledger transactions.
+Microsoft Dynamics 365 Project Operations uses the [Financial dimensions](/dynamics365/finance/general-ledger/financial-dimensions) framework in Dynamics 365 Finance to provide more insights into project subledger and general ledger transactions.

-Default financial dimensions can be set on a customer, project funding source, project contract line, or project.
+Default financial dimensions can be set up on a customer, project funding source, project contract line, or project.

 ## Define default financial dimensions for a customer